akngs/motionchart/README.md

 # motionchart

 A simple motion chart.
-Visit <a href="https://akngs.github.com/motionchart/">demo page</a> to pla with it.
+Visit <a href="https://akngs.github.com/motionchart/">demo page</a> to play with it.

 ![Screenshot](screenshot.png)